 • Manual verification.
 Clients can also submit copies of their documents for approval, and this method is most commonly used for documents such as proof of address.

-What’s the Difference Between Document Verification and Digital Identity Verification
+Document Verification vs. Digital Identity Verification

-How Does Ondato’s Online Document Verification Work?
+Ondato’s Online Document Verification Process

 Document verification process